stackosofficial/ai-access-package/readme.md

 ---

-This documentation provides a comprehensive overview of setting up and using `sky-ai-accesspoint`, with key functions, middleware, and examples tailored to manage secure AI requests and service operations.
+This documentation provides a comprehensive overview of setting up and using `Skynet-SmartAccessPoint `, with key functions, middleware, and examples tailored to manage secure AI requests and service operations.